ZhongxuYang/vite-plugin-version-mark/README.md

 - `version` - application version (`version in package.json` by default)
 - `ifGitSHA` - use git commit SHA as the version (`false` by default)
 - `ifShortSHA` - use git commit short SHA (`true` by default)
+- `gitCommand` - provide a custom Git command to retrieve the version (`git rev-parse --short HEAD` by default)
 - `ifMeta` - add \<meta name="application-name" content="{APPNAME_VERSION}: {version}"> in the \<head> (`true` by default)
 - `ifLog` - print info in the Console (`true` by default)
 - `ifGlobal` - set a variable named *\`\_\_${APPNAME}\_VERSION\_\_\`* in the window. (`true` by default)